-Project Identification Number / Project Name: Numbering system given t Funding Amount: The amount of ARPA funds budg Project Expenditure Category: What expenditure category does this p the U.S. Treasury Compliance and Implementation Strategy: Project Overview How is the project going to be accomp Partnerships, Contracts, A short description of the project
+Numbering system given to the projects

+The amount of ARPA funds budgeted for this project

+What expenditure category does this project fit into as defined in the U.S. Treasury Compliance and Reporting Guidance.

+How is the project going to be accomplished.
+Examples: Grants, Partnerships, Contracts, City Actions

+A short description of the project

 Federal guidance encourages recipients to fund evidence-based projects, meaning they follow a model found to be effective.
 Evidence level (Strong, Moderate, Preliminary) is defined in the U.S. Treasury reporting guidelines.

 A description of the evidence with a link to the sources.
 The best evidence comes from evaluation studies of similar projects.